-Threaded multi-hose adaptors or T/Y-pieces are useful for both flexible hose installations and rigid pipework arrangements.
-Also known as “spiltters”, these fittings literally divide the water flow inside your pipework, which can be useful for powering multiple equipment pieces.
+Threaded multi-hose adapters or T/Y-pieces are useful for both flexible hose installations and rigid pipework arrangements.
+Also known as “splitters”, these fittings literally divide the water flow inside your pipework, which can be useful for powering multiple equipment pieces.
 For example, if you have a pond pump with plenty of head height wiggle room, you can use a splitter to power both a fountain display and a small filter system without the need for two separate circuits.
 For rigid pipework, they’re even more useful as you can fit a number of control valves to the outlets of each line and easily regulate the flow of water to different parts of the system.
 Y/T-pieces don’t come multi-threaded so you’d need to make sure the piece matches your pipework ID size.
-For flexible hose you can purchase multi-threaded adaptors (i.e., as pictured), which can be helpful if you have a variety of different hose ID sizes in your circuit.
+For flexible hose you can purchase multi-threaded adapters (i.e., as pictured), which can be helpful if you have a variety of different hose ID sizes in your circuit.

 Best used for: Adapting different size hose to different out-take/in-take connections.

 For flexible hose only, and similar to the design found in some multi-threaded splitters (as above), allowing you to connect different hose ID sizes together in your system.
 Simple in design, but incredibly useful if you’re struggling with different types of hose and need something as a connection piece.
 Although these can be used on their own, we always recommend using clamps to hold the flexible hose in place on both the inlet and outlet.
 These pieces are designed to bridge a connection, but are not designed for high water pressures often found in pond pipework.
-Picking up a pair of basic hose clamps to secure your hose in place is the best way to ensure you don’t get major leaks using these adaptors.
+Picking up a pair of basic hose clamps to secure your hose in place is the best way to ensure you don’t get major leaks using these adapters.

 Best used for: Reducing water flow to equipment or water features where pressure may be too high.